 Your attitude might resemble that of a doctor – a very good one let’s say – who has had a long career of working with dying patients and their families.
 In the best doctor of that sort we would find kindness, warmth, and compassion.
 There would be feeling.
 But emotion [passion] would be unlikely.
 You would sympathize but you would not go through mourning of your own.
 You would have seen it all too many times for that.

-Those of you who have read some books on Stoicism already will definitely find this a fresh take on things and newcomers to the subject will also enjoy it and find it very accessible.
+Those of you who have read some Stoicism books already will definitely find this a fresh take on things and newcomers to the subject will also enjoy it and find it very accessible.